Happy birthday Mr. Kennedy

 2014 – Brendan Rodgers led us to a 56th win in his hundredth game as reds boss as we won 3-0 at Tottenham Hotspur.
 Raheem Sterling opened the scoring before Steven Gerrard converted a new club record 43rd penalty.
 Left-back Alberto Moreno bagged his first goal for the club, with Mario Balotelli making his reds bow.

 2018 – Harry Kewell took over as Manager of Notts County, but only lasted three months before being sacked.
-On the same day, former reds Managing Director Christian Purslow was appointed as CEO of Aston Villa, while ex-reds loanee Nuri Şahin joined SV Werder Bremen on a free transfer from Ballspielverein Borussia 09 e.V.
-Dortmund.
+On the same day, former reds Managing Director Christian Purslow was appointed as CEO of Aston Villa, ex-reds loanee Nuri Şahin joined SV Werder Bremen on a free transfer from Ballspielverein Borussia 09 e.V.
+Dortmund and keeper Dean Bouzanis joined PEC Zwolle on loan from Melbourne City.

 1946 - Len Carney, making his debut, scored our first post-war goal in the final minute, the only strike of our opening First Division fixture at Sheffield United, and his solitary senior reds goal.
 Keeper Cyril Sidlow and Bill Jones both also made their reds bows.
 The reds had caused a stir by coming out onto the pitch ten minutes before kick-off to warm up, largely unheard of at the time.